Here are our tips on the best rooftop bars in London, so that you’re ready when the sun finally does shine through.

 There are three themed gardens, with over 70 full size trees, a flowing stream stocked with fish and the resident flamingos.

-Vista on the rooftop of The Trafalgar Hotel opens every April for the season with glorious views of London’s landmarks and statues, with Nelson’s Column almost at eye level.
+The rooftop of The Trafalgar Hotel is now open throughout the year with glorious views of London’s landmarks and statues, with Nelson’s Column almost at eye level.

 With such a central location and views of iconic landmarks, this is one of of the best rooftop bars in London.